Fort Lauderdale Product Liability Lawyer

 - Bases for filing.
 An injured party may not have a claim unless he/she can prove the product in question has a defect and that this defect caused the injury.
 There is no need to prove negligence in product liability claims to recover for injuries.
 There are three main types of defects: errors during manufacture, defects in design, and marketing mistakes.
 An item must have one or more of these defects to qualify as the basis for a product liability lawsuit.

 Product liability lawsuits follow specific rules compared to other personal injury claims.
 There are different burdens of proof and elements the law requires to bring a claim against a manufacturer or distributor for a dangerous item.
-The best way to protect your rights is with help from a local Ft.
-Lauderdale attorney.
+The best way to protect your rights is with help from a local Fort Lauderdale product liability attorney.

 At the Law Offices of Chalik & Chalik, we can determine the defendant(s), file the correct paperwork, and get the ball rolling on a lawsuit on your behalf.
 Don’t wait to bring a negligent product manufacturer to justice.
 The sooner you speak with us about your situation, the sooner you can get the financial help you need to recover from these injuries and damages.
 Call today for a free, no obligation consultation.